Audio Description Quality: Best Practices and Legal Standards

 What is Audio Description?

-Audio description (also referred to as “description” or “video description”) is the verbal depiction of key visual elements – such as the action, settings, facial expressions, costumes, and scene changes – in media and live productions.
-It is primarily an accommodation that allows blind and low vision viewers to gain a complete understanding of the live or pre-recorded program, so that every viewer can maintain the same level of situational awareness.
+Audio description (also referred to as “description” or “video description”) is the verbal depiction of key visual elements – such as the action, settings, facial expressions, costumes, and scene changes – in video productions.
+It is primarily an accommodation that allows blind and low vision viewers to gain a complete understanding of the program, so that every viewer can maintain the same level of situational awareness.

 Now, let’s explore the various available types of audio description.